 When Are Trade Show Display Rentals A Good Value?

-Just like your home, a booth display needs repairs, maintenance and updating, which cost money.
+Just like your home, a booth display needs repairs, maintenance and updating, which costs money.
 And even if someone owns their home, they might rent a hall for a party rather than add a huge addition to accommodate an occasional event.
 The same idea applies if you own a booth display; there are times when paying to rent equipment may make more sense than buying additional pieces.

 For example, if you usually have a 10′ booth, you might want to expand to 20′ or 30′ for a particular show.
 Maybe your company has a new product or you are celebrating a company anniversary need a larger space.
 You might even want to test whether having a bigger display makes a difference.
 If you have a busy show schedule, there could occasionally be a conflict when two events occur at the same time.
 Renting an additional display can help you eliminate that conflict by allowing your company to attend both events.
 Renting components to add to your booth can help meet your immediate needs without a substantial purchase.
 It can also help you evaluate if the additional investment in a bigger display is cost-effective.